 Vivienne and Louis had a deep passion for each other, Paris and violets.

 In today’s world Vivienne would be famous.
 She could have been the owner of a Parisian perfume fashion house like Helena Rubinstein, Elizabeth Arden, or Estee Lauder.
-It was not to be.
+However, it was not meant to be.
 World war II broke out in 1940 and Louis joined the Rebellion Forces.
 He gave to his darling a pot of violets as a going away present.
 Sometime had passed without word from Vivienne’s beloved Louis.
 One day the pot of Louis’s flowers wilted.
-A week later she got the news that Louis had passed away.
+A week later she got the news that Louis was killed.

-Vivienne was heart broken and slipped away and never to be heard from again.
+Vivienne was heartbroken and slipped away and never was heard from again.
 Her trail was lost in post-war Europe.
-The history of her beautiful love was so inspiring that helped to create the brand that is filled with so much romance and genuine Parisian femininity!
+Thankfully her diary, written in neat handwriting, was not only preserved, but also by a twist of fate reached the hands of an educated person able to transcribe the formulas and adapt them for today’s conditions.
+The history of her beautiful love was so inspiring that it helped to create the brand that is filled with so much romance and genuine Parisian femininity!